How to Do PPC Keyword Research for B2B SaaS in 2026

 Measuring Success in 2026

-Tracking the right metrics makes the difference between successful campaigns and wasted budget.
+The point being, tracking the right metrics makes the difference between successful campaigns and wasted budget.
 Here's what to measure:

 Primary Business Metrics: